-The District shall provide copies of records in the format and on the medium requested by the person filing the Freedom of Information Law (FOIL) request if the District can reasonably do so regardless of burden or volume.
+The District shall provide copies of records in the format and on the medium requested by the person filing the FOIL request if the District can reasonably do so regardless of burden or volume.
+The District may charge a fee for copies as permitted by law and regulation.